 If you follow a Paleo diet and like Asian foods, this Paleo Mongolian Beef recipe is the perfect choice.
 It features thin strips of beef in a deliciously tasty sauce that will become an often cooked recipe and one of your family’s favorites.
+Best of all?
+It’s one of my 30 minute meals!

 My sister and her husband recently changed to a Paleo diet because her husband suffers from rheumatoid arthritis.
 They got very good results from it and lost a significant amount of weight.
 Basically, with a Paleo diet, you choose mainly raw, unprocessed foods and stay away from sugar.
 Choosing these foods means that you automatically eliminate a whole range of preservatives, hidden sugars, additives, coloring agents, and artificial flavors found in so much of the processed food.